Life As a Farm or Ranch Manager

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Types of Farm or Ranch Manager
+Types of Farm or Ranch Manager Jobs

-- Pineapple Plantation Manager
+- Poultry Barn Manager

 The states with the most job growth for Farm or Ranch Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.

-Farm and Ranch Managers make between $35,440 and $136,940 a year.
+The typical yearly salary for Farm and Ranch Managers is somewhere between $35,440 and $136,940.

 Farm and Ranch Managers who work in Minnesota, Pennsylvania, or North Carolina, make the highest salaries.